ViktorEnb/AssemblyRL/README.md

     "END"
 ]
 ```
 In order to significantly reduce the size of the search space, I prevent the agent from choosing obviously incorrect moves.
-The
+The agent is explicitly prevented from doing any of the following
+- Using the value in a register before first allocating something from memory to that register
+- Moving from a register to itself
+- Allocating to the same memory address multiple times

 # Implementing a points system for target algorithms
 We want to reward algorithms for being correct and fast, but also prioritize correctness over fastness (we shouldn't give a higher score for a fast-but-wrong algorithm than a correct-but-slow algorithm).
-Correctness is evaluated by generating test cases for each target algorithm, the algorithm gets points for each correctly passed test case, but also gets partial points if it partially passes a test.
+Correctness is evaluated by generating test cases for each target algorithm.
+A assembly program with the test cases as input is run from python using the [PeachPy library](https://pypi.org/project/PeachPy/).
+The algorithm gets points for each correctly passed test case, but also gets partial points if it partially passes a test.
 Fastness is evaluated by the length of the program (there's no branching so the length of the program will correlate very strongly to the time of execution).

 ```
 passed_cases = self.get_nrof_passed_test_cases(printf)